oadams/latticetm/README.md

 The program will run and a probabilistic transcription will be output to data/out/transcription.
-Each line will be a sequence of phonemes with a space between each phoneme.
+Each line will be a sequence of phonemes with a space between each phoneme (segmentation isn't currently shown in the transcript).
 The output is probably correct, because I'm cheeky and am using a magic seed for this example.

 The lattice file (in this case data/german.lat) has `n` lattices, where `n=train_len`.
 Each line specifies an arc in the form `<from> <to> <in> <out>